All grant management for the Delco Counts 2020 Action Fund is being done through The Foundation for Delaware County.

 The Foundation for Delaware County’s review committee will review applications as they are submitted using the timeline listed below.
 Pending a positive initial review, the proposal moves into a due diligence process designed to provide the review committee with a comprehensive understanding of the project—including overall goals, specific outputs, and the measurable impact of the project.
 During the proposal and due diligence review process, the applicant may be contacted by phone or email for additional information or clarifying questions.

 Once the proposal has been reviewed, the full review committee will make final grant approvals by the end of April 2020.
-If the proposal is approved, the grant agreement will be signed by Philanthropy Network, The Foundation for Delaware County, and grantee, upon which the funding will be disbursed.
+If the proposal is approved, the grant agreement will be signed by The Foundation for Delaware County and grantee, upon which the funding will be disbursed.
 Grantees will receive detailed information regarding grant reporting, which will also be outlined in the grant agreement.

 Overview of Grant Opportunity